shinq3/DauchyStudio/replit.md

 The server follows a clean Express.js architecture with TypeScript:

 - **Framework**: Express.js with middleware for JSON parsing, CORS, and request logging
-- **Storage Layer**: Abstracted storage interface with in-memory implementation (MemStorage) for development
+- **Storage Layer**: DatabaseStorage implementation with PostgreSQL for production data persistence
 - **Type Safety**: Shared TypeScript schemas between client and server for consistent data contracts
 - **Development Setup**: Vite middleware integration for hot module replacement in development